DavePearce/Homepage/content/blog/2023/dafny_above.md

 `FromBytes(ToBytes(v)) == v`.  _Again, Dafny checks this at compile
 time --- no testing required!_

 Finally, an interesting puzzle remains.
-Does `ToBytes(FromBytes(bs)) == bs` always hold for an arbitrary sequence `bs` of bytes?
-Again, Dafny will tell us the answer to this almost immediately.
+For an arbitrary sequence `bs` of bytes, does `ToBytes(FromBytes(bs)) == bs` always hold?
+Again, Dafny can answer this for us almost immediately.
 If you're interested to know the answer, take a look at the [lemma we came up with](https://github.com/Consensys/evm-dafny/blob/63a9da2335634572bfb1dcf616c7eda081bf7d8f/src/dafny/util/int.dfy#L310).